Manavbangotra/Manavbangotra/README.md

 ### Hi there 👋

-- 🔭 I’m currently working with Data Engineering.
+- 🔭 I’m AI Dev.
-- 🌱 I’m currently learning Apache Spark.
+- 🌱 I’m currently learning AWS.
 - 👯 I’m looking forward to opportunities.
 - 💬 Ask me about anything you want.
 - 📫 How to reach me: https://www.linkedin.com/in/manav-bangotra-8a4615257/